Al Adab: History and profile

 Al Adab was launched by Suhayl Idris, Mahij Uthman and Munir Al Baalbecki in Beirut in 1953.
 The publisher was Dar Al Adab which was also established by Suhayl Idris who was the editor-in-chief of the magazine from 1956 to 1992.
+He was succeeded by his son Samah Idris who was a writer in both posts.

 Al Adab was inspired from Les Temps modernes and has a pan-Arab political stance.

-The influence and popularity of Al Adab continued until the beginning of the civil war in Lebanon in 1975.
+The magazine was popular in all major intellectual centers of the Arab world such as Cairo and Baghdad.
+Its influence and popularity continued until the beginning of the civil war in Lebanon in 1975.
 The frequency of the magazine changed over time.
 It was started as a monthly and published on a monthly basis until 1980.
 Between 1980 and 2011 Al Adab appeared five times per year.
 The magazine was published four times in 2012 when it ceased its print version in Autumn 2012 after producing 60 volumes.
 Al Adab was relaunched as an online literary magazine in 2015.